zwx8981/UNIQUE/README.md

 Baidu: https://pan.baidu.com/s/1KKncQIoQcbxj7fQlSKUBIQ   code：yyev

-A basic demo: python demo.py
+# A basic demo that predict the quality of single images.

+python demo.py  (Make sure that the model has been appropriately set to eval mode !)

 # Link to download the BID dataset
 The BID dataset may be difficult to find online, we provide links here: